ddworken/hishtory/README.md

 ### Enable/Disable

-If you want to temporarily turn on/off hishtory recording, you can do so via `hishtory disable` (to turn off recording) and `hishtory enable` (to turn on recording).
+If you want to temporarily turn on/off hiSHtory recording, you can do so via `hishtory disable` (to turn off recording) and `hishtory enable` (to turn on recording).
 You can check whether or not `hishtory` is enabled via `hishtory status`.

 ### Deletion